ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 :align: center
 ```

 We have once again captured an idea–graph injections–in terms of a schema and some commutativity conditions.
 But we're not quite done!
-In the next section we'll see that graph injections aren't the only thing captured by this schema!
+In the next section we'll see that graph injections aren't the only thing captured by this schema...

 ## 4.3 Graph Morphisms